AviatrixSystems/Docs/HowTos/Cluster_Peering_Ref_Design.rst

 Performance Benchmark and Analysis (AWS)
 =====================================

-Below is the performance benchmark for cluster peering using the iperf tool.
+Below is the performance benchmark for cluster peering using the iperf tool in AWS.
 The results are collected with encryption over AWS peering in the same region.
 The Aviatrix Gateway size is C4.8xlarge.
 The demux gateway size is C4.8xlarge.